 Hashimoto’s Thyroiditis is also called: Hashimoto’s, Hypothyroidis, Lymphocytic Thyroiditis

 This condition tends to run in families.
-Over time, the ability of the thyroid gland to produce thyroid hormones often becomes impaired and leads to a gradual decline in function and eventually an underactive thyroid (Hypothyroidism).
-Hashimoto’s thyroiditis occurs most commonly in middle aged women, but can be seen at any age, and can also affect men and children.
+Over time, the ability of the thyroid gland to produce thyroid hormones often becomes impaired and leads to a gradual decline in function and eventually an underactive thyroid.
+Also known as Hypothyroidism.

 + Weight Gain